 Introduction

-The Israel-Hamas war erupted in the early hours of October 7, 2023, following the surprise attack of thousands of Hamas militants on Israel’s Gaza border communities.
-The attack resulted in the murder of more than 1,200 Israelis and the injury of nearly 5,000, as well as the abduction of 240 into Gaza (Elyoseph et al. 2023).
+The Israel-Hamas war began on October 7, 2023, with a surprise Hamas attack on Israeli Gaza border communities.
+Over 1,200 Israelis were killed, nearly 5,000 injured, and 240 abducted into Gaza (Elyoseph et al. 2023).
 Not surprisingly, it also caused significant mental distress throughout Israel, among Israeli Jews and Arabs alike.
-For example, a survey published in The Lancet found that in a representative sample of Israeli Arabs and Jews, probable Post-Traumatic Stress Disorder (PTSD) rose from 16.2% in August 2023 to 29.8% five to six weeks after the attack (Levi-Belz, Groweiss, Blank & Neria 2024).(Karatzias et al. 2023)(Seleznova et al. 2023)
+For example, a survey published in The Lancet found that in a representative sample of Israeli Arabs and Jews, probable Post-Traumatic Stress Disorder (PTSD) rose from 16.2% in August 2023 to 29.8% five to six weeks after the attack (Levi-Belz, Groweiss, Blank & Neria 2024).
+War related stressors exposures among parents in Ukraine, revealed high correlation for PTSD criteria (Karatzias et al. 2023); In addition, Ukrainian adolescents who have exposed to war violence were 4 times likely to develop PTSD symptoms (Seleznova et al. 2023).

 Another study described the extent to which hospital staff went above and beyond the expectations of their routines to treat the wounded and support their families (Givaty, Ovadia & Saban 2023).
 Although estimates are not yet available, it is reasonable to that healthcare workers are experiencing even higher levels of mental health distress, given their increased and direct exposure to the aftermath of the brutal attacks (Givaty et al. 2023).
-(Palgi, Ben-Ezra, Langer & Essar 2009)In response to the clear need for mental health first aid among nurses following the attacks and the ensuing war, the Israeli Association of Mental Health Nurses (IAMHN) launched a new initiative called the ‘Nurse for the Soul Program’, which deployed volunteer nurses trained in cognitive behaviour therapy (CBT) and trauma support to provide online therapy to nurses around the country.
+For example, a study that examined the effect of prolonged war exposure to war stress and comorbidity of PTSD and depression among health workers found them to be highly significant.
+Nurses found more in risk compares to physicians (Palgi, Ben-Ezra, Langer & Essar 2009).
+In response to the clear need for mental health first aid among nurses following the attacks and the ensuing war, the Israeli Association of Mental Health Nurses (IAMHN) launched a new initiative called the ‘Nurse for the Soul Program’, which deployed volunteer nurses trained in cognitive behaviour therapy (CBT) and trauma support to provide online therapy to nurses around the country of Israel.
 This study conducted focus groups with 22 of the 30 volunteer nurses using qualitative methods.

+The study explores the unique position of CBT nurses, who navigate dual roles as healthcare professionals and psychotherapists.
+We aim to better understand:

+1. The mental symptoms experienced by nurses during wartime

+2. Barriers preventing nurses from accessing regular psychological support as part of their professional routine.

 Background

-The literature has documented the impact on healthcare system workers of exposure to high mortality rates and distressing scenes.
-For example, one study surveyed more than 300 healthcare providers caring for patients with COVID-19 in Kenya.
-It study found high rates of mental health distress, including depression (53.6%), anxiety (44.3%), insomnia (41.1%) and distress (31%) (Shah et al. 2021).
-These findings are consistent with those of other global studies indicating that healthcare workers directly involved in the care of COVID-19 patients exhibit higher rates of mental health symptoms (Lai et al. 2020).
-Other studies have investigated the impact of war on healthcare workers’ mental health, finding that higher direct exposure to traumatic events was associated with increased levels of PTSD.
-Indirect exposure, on the other hand, was linked to heightened workload, distress and emotional exhaustion (Freedman & Mashiach 2018; Luftman et al. 2017; Shamia, Thabet & Vostanis 2015).(Islam et al. 2021)
+The literature has documented the impact on healthcare system workers of exposure to distressing scenes.
+Studies have found that war negatively affects healthcare workers' mental health.
+Direct exposure to traumatic events increases PTSD, while indirect exposure leads to higher workload, distress, and emotional exhaustion.
+(Freedman & Mashiach 2018; Luftman et al. 2017; Shamia, Thabet & Vostanis 2015).
+In addition, healthcare workers caring for patients and families in time of crisis are more likely to suffer from emotional exhaustion, PTSD, anxiety, depression and increased detachment of workplace and lower self-efficacy (Islam et al. 2021).

 The literature further indicates that nurses are more likely than physicians to suffer from negative mental health effects after experiencing multiple kinds of a disasters (Sirois & Owens 2021; Preti et al. 2020).
 Such differences may stem from variances in the professional training of the two groups, along with the possibility that nurses form deeper emotional connections with the victims than do physicians (Naushad et al. 2019).